Peter and I have just returned from a long weekend in Bologna, Italy. Bologna is pronounced as “ba-lone-ya” NOT as “ba-lone-ee”.

 These rules are straightforward until you try to put the seat down to pee and realize that you actually have to sit on the seat in order to keep it in the downward position.
 Squatting over the seat allows the seat to lift back up and then you end up and get stopped by your thighs and then you end up peeing all over the front of the seat.

-Some toilets in Bologna had a pedal which you pressed with your foot to trigger the flush.
+Some toilets in Bologna had a pedal that you pressed with your foot to trigger the flush.
 Some sinks also had a pedal to get the water flowing instead of levers.
 I’ve seen pedal sinks throughout Europe and I remember the first time I encountered one because I was so confused as to how to get the water running!

 Our first full day was Friday and we spent all day on a food experience tour.
 We were collected at our Airbnb at 7am and were dropped off at 5:30pm.
-During this all day tour, I ate more than I ever have in any single 10-hour period in my life.
+During this all-day tour, I ate more than I ever have in any single 10-hour period in my life.
 I’ll be documenting that experience in a separate post but for now, below are a few photos I took while walking around Bologna.
 The weather was perfect for wandering about and taking in the scenery.

 The city is filled with covered walkways known as porticos.
 Porticos allow you to walk around the city without getting drenched when it’s raining.
 Every portico had a unique style and flair.
 I wish London had porticos and pretty architecture.

-One section of a road we were walking on had a wall which blocks the view of the canal.
+One section of a road we were walking on had a wall that blocks the view of the canal.
 The wall has a window and when it is open, you can see the canal.
 When it is closed, you would have no idea that there is a canal on the other side of the wall.

 The translation for the handwritten text below the window is “You have to change your life”.